abarbour/psd/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a major version bump to expand functionality.
+* This is a minor version bump to fix an issue related to importing.
-* Reverse-dependency checks reveal no disruption to linked packages
+* Reverse-dependency checks reveal no disruption to linked packages.